sebastian-mora/ruse_website/blogs/kubernetes-cryptojacking/index.md

 We can find the IP of our nodes with `kubectl cluster-info` because this is minikube we will only have one node.

-In the browser navigate to `https://172.17.0.2:10250/runningpods/` and see we can get some metadata from the API.
-This is an indication we have anon access to the kubelet API.
+In the browser navigate to `https://172.17.0.2:10250/runningpods/` and see if we can get some metadata from the API.
+This is an indication we have anonymous access to the kubelet API.
 Note visiting `https://172.17.0.2:10250/` will always return a 404  regardless of authentication.